Managing Web 2.0

 Coined by O’Reilly Media,

-Web 2.0 refers to web sites, products or services that are highly interactive, deep in dynamic data and harness collective intelligence
+Web 2.0 refers to web sites, products or services that are highly interactive, deep in dynamic data and harness collective intelligence.
+In the

 As anyone who has ever searched for information online knows, Google succeeded because it did the best job of finding the right page fastest.
 Google’s breakthrough was PageRank, a method of using the link structure of the web rather than just the characteristics of documents to provide better search results.
 This approach not only exemplifies the need for deep respect for data espoused by O’Reilly, it also demonstrates how to capitalize “on the uniquely democratic characteristic of the web by using its vast link structure as an organizational tool,” according to James Surowiecki in the